we are developers world congress 2022

 Anything the compiler can compute, doesn’t need to get computed at runtime.
 From constant arithmetic expressions to static assertions.
 The latter has the goal to outsource error-handling more to the compiler to improve runtime performance.

-_People celebrated birthdays and weddings within Animal Crossing during the pandemic.
+_People celebrated birthdays and weddings within Animal Crossing during the pandemic2.
 While video converences like skype or zoom let their attendees feel the difference by lack of physical presence, games do.
-Like in Animal Crossing, there is a physical interactible presence/avatar representing the friend or family member._
+Like in Animal Crossing3, there is a physical interactible presence/avatar representing the friend or family member._

 Having a family spread across the country, playing games with physical presence can be quite helpful to overcome distance.
 Especially with my brother I play games like Minecraft, Fortnite, Raft, GTA, Borderlands, Risk of rain, No mans sky.